Is it Your Turn at the Table?

+At Unitarian Universalist churches, the Board decides the direction of the church based on the church’s mission statement and strategic goals.
 Unitarian Universalist churches are fully self-supporting and independent in their governance.
 That makes us different from most other denominations, in which congregations are subject to binding decisions they did not make.
-At UU churches, the Board decides the direction of the church based on the church’s mission statement and strategic goals.

 Wildflower operates with a seven-member Board which consists of four officers (President, Vice President, Secretary, and Treasurer) and three regular positions.
 A term lasts two years, and a person is permitted to serve two terms in a row but no more than that.

-In 2022, an even-numbered year, we have four 2-year positions open.
-(In odd-numbered years, we have only three.)
+In 2024, an even-numbered year, we have four 2-year positions open.

 The work of the Board is important, but it’s not just work.
 Many past Board members have cited their Board service as the most meaningful experience they have had at the church.
-It’s an opportunity to learn more about how the church works, bond deeply with a small group of people, and enhance leadership skills.
+It’s an opportunity to learn more about how the church works, bond deeply with a small group of people, enhance leadership skills, and foster spiritual growth.

 Because we govern ourselves, it is important that every voting member who is able takes a turn at serving on the Board.
 It takes all of us chipping in to make this church work, and that includes Board service.
 Is it your turn at the table?
 Please read the Board member job description and the frequently asked questions as you ponder that question.